craigmarksmith/qwilr/README.md

  - we have enough money to buy
  - qty is a number
  - the stock exists
+get api key - DONE
+can't increase bank value
-pass in real stock code
-deal with api key running out of requests give success message - DONE style success message
+pass in real stock code - DONE deal with api key running out of requests give success message - DONE style success message